- PhD (University of Notre Dame)

 - Master of Medieval Studies (University of Notre Dame)

 First Year at Xavier University:

-Both his teaching and his research are informed by an interdisciplinary background in the study of the Middle Ages, first at Vanderbilt, then at Cambridge on a British Marshall Scholarship, and finally at Notre Dame, where he earned his PhD from the Medieval Institute.
+Both his teaching and his research have been informed by an interdisciplinary background in the study of the Middle Ages, first at Vanderbilt, then at Cambridge on a British Marshall Scholarship, and finally at Notre Dame, where he earned his PhD from the Medieval Institute.
 In the course of his doctoral studies, he also spent a year studying in Prague and another in Germany.